 It’s important to know how to ship appliances properly in order to make sure they reach their destination in the same condition they left.
 Because appliances have a lot of mechanized parts, knobs, connectors and delicate surfaces, they present challenges on a number of fronts in preparing them to be loaded on a truck.
-In this article, we’ll provide several tips for appliances in general and specifically for some of the hardest-to-handle items.
+In this article, we’ll provide several tips for appliances in general and specifically for some of the hardest-to-handle items, like refrigerators, laundry machines, and dryers.

 How to Ship a Fridge